SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Note that the Ultra plan replaced Identity Guard’s previous top-tier brand called “Premier.”

-Our tests showed that family plans are still very private.
+Although you will share a subscription, our tests showed that family plans are still very private.
 That is, we weren’t able to see details about our other family members on our plan.
 We think you’ll be comfortable sharing an account with the people you live with, even if you’re not living with a spouse or long-term partner.

 Who it’s best for: This is best for married couples and adults with kids.
 We think it’s also useful in other situations with adult family members in the house, whether you’re rooming with a sibling or letting grandpa move in.